-Award winning IN CONTACT, is the primary source addressing topics affecting the African Diaspora.
-It impacts, connects and bridges the vital information gap in our community.
-The 30 minute news and public affairs talk show, whose content targets the African-American community, premiered first on Atlanta’s cable station Comcast, formerly Media One, in November 1998.
+The award-winning program IN CONTACT is the primary source addressing topics affecting the African Diaspora.
+The 30-minute news and public affairs talk show first premiered on Atlanta’s cable station Comcast, formerly Media One in November 1998.

 Showtimes on the AIB Network: Sundays at 10:30 a.m.